volkanakinpasa/chrome.extensions.docs/docs/pure/popup.md

 });
 ```

-## How to send a message object to the content script and send an XHR request to your API
+## How to send a message object to the Content Script and send an XHR request to your API

-This approach here is slightly different than sending a message to background script.
-You first need to find which window and which tab you should send the message. <code>{ active: true, currentWindow: true }</code> and then send the message to the current tab <code>tabs[0].id</code>.
+This approach here is slightly different than sending a message to Background Script.
+You first need to find which window and which tab you should send the message by giving query <code>{ active: true, currentWindow: true }</code>.

-In this case it will first sends a message to content.js and then the content.js will send an XHR request to your api let's say api.github.com to fetch a repository. content.js will get the response from api and send it back to popup page.
-Right click on popup page > "inspect" to see the responded data in console.
-To see the XHR request, open Devtools > Network on the active tab.
+Example: Let's say you have two tabs open, one is YouTube and another one is Google and you are currently on the YouTube page.
+That means your active tab is YouTube.
+And you want to send a message from Popup Page to YouTube content page.

 ```javascript
 chrome.tabs.query({ active: true, currentWindow: true }, function (tabs) {